duxingyi-charles/Robust-Implicit-Surface-Networks/README.md

 `timing.json`: timing of different stages of our pipeline.

-`stats.json`: statistics of intermediate date in our pipeline, e.g., number of surface network mesh vertices.
+`stats.json`: statistics of intermediate data in our pipeline, e.g., number of surface network mesh vertices.